KiSchnelle/locscale-surfer/docs/index.md

 ### How do I use it?

 `LocScale-SURFER` is available as a ChimeraX bundle.
 Just download and [install](install.md) it and follow the [instructions](tutorial.md).
-While LocScale-SURFER has been designed to work with `LocScale` feature-enhanced maps, it has been trained on unmodified maps and its segmentation and removal procedure should therefore also work for maps obtained with other post-processing software.
+While LocScale-SURFER has been designed to work with `LocScale` feature-enhanced maps, it has been trained on unmodified maps and its segmentation and removal procedure should therefore also work for both unmodified maps or maps obtained with other post-processing software.